JuliaFinance/BusinessDays.jl/README.md

 ## Adding new Holiday Calendars
 You can add your custom Holiday Calendar by doing the following:

-1. Define a subtype of HolidayCalendar. `type MyCal <: HolidayCalendar end`
+1. Define a subtype of `HolidayCalendar`.
-2. Implement a new method for `isholiday` for your calendar. `function isholiday(::MyCal, dt::Date)`
+2. Implement a new method for `isholiday` for your calendar.

 **Example Code**